 KU Core 34 and Kansas Board of Regents Systemwide General Education

 The University of Kansas and Kansas Board of Regents (KBOR) require that all students, starting Fall 2024, meet the KU Core 34 and Kansas Board of Regents Systemwide General Education (SGE) requirements.
 The Mechanical Engineering curriculum meets these requirements.
 By KBOR rule, a degree program cannot require program-specific courses to meet these criteria without special exception.
-Implementation of the SGE Math requirement is waived until at least the 2025-26 academic year.
+Implementation of the SGE Math requirement is waived until the 2026-27 academic year.
 Exceptions were granted for mechanical engineering for science, economics, and ethics.
 They are as follows:

 - Core 34: Natural and Physical Science NPS (SGE Bucket #4), mechanical engineering requires Engineering (calculus-based) Physics I (lecture and laboratory) with a grade of “C-“ or better.